ctlabfr/100DaysOfDevOps/journal/jour-01/jour-01-outils_de_bases.md

 - Pouvoir versionner ce code => git
 - Pouvoir monter des environnements de test sur mon poste de travail pour certaines technos (docker, kubernetes,... ) qui ne nécessite pas d'utiliser un fournisseur de Cloud => virtualbox

-## Recherche

-- ✍️ Document your trial and errors.
-Share what you tried to learn and understand about the cloud topic or while completing micro-project.
-- 🖼️ Show as many screenshot as possible so others can experience in your cloud research.

 ## EN PRATIQUE